THIS DATE IN HISTORY: March 22

-1962: Montreal's Jacques Plante becomes the second goaltender in NHL history to win 40 games three times in his career.
+1962: Montreal's Jacques Plante becomes the second goalie in NHL history to win 40 games three times in his career.
 Win No. 40 comes when in the Canadiens' 68th game of the season, a 4-1 victory against the Toronto Maple Leafs at the Forum.
 Plante makes 28 saves to join Terry Sawchuk as a three-time 40-game winner.

-1970: Boston's Bobby Orr sets two marks by scoring two goals and assisting on two others a 5-0 win against the visiting Minnesota North Stars.
+1970: Bobby Orr sets two marks by scoring two goals and assisting on two others in the Boston Bruins' 5-0 win against the Minnesota North Stars at Boston Garden.
 Orr scores late in the first period and again with 1:03 remaining in the third; the second goal makes him the first defenseman in NHL history to score 30 in a season, The two assists give Orr 78, surpassing the NHL single-season record of 77 set by teammate Phil Esposito in 1968-69.

 Exactly five years later, Orr scores three goals for his ninth and final NHL hat trick in Boston's 8-2 win against the Washington Capitals at Boston Garden.

 1984: Bryan Trottier of the New York Islanders ties Doug Smail's NHL record for fastest goal from the start of a game.
 Trottier beats Doug Keans five seconds after the opening faceoff at Boston Garden to give the Islanders a quick lead;, but New York needs two goals by Mike Bossy to rally for a 3-3 tie with the Bruins.

 Video: Bryan Trottier was mainstay on six Cup-winning teams

 1996: San Jose Sharks rookie forward Jan Caloun scores the tying goal in a 2-1 overtime victory against the Calgary Flames, giving him four goals on his first four NHL shots.
 Later in the game, Caloun finally misses on a shot, for a shooting percentage of .800 (4-for-5) at the start of his NHL career, which finishes with eight goals in 24 games.